M.Sc. Water Science, Policy & Management - University of Oxford

 B.A.
 Psychology - University of North Carolina

-My work and research focus on water quality and drinking water treatment, and their intersection with rural poverty and development.
-Geographically, I mostly work in rural areas of Asia.
+My past and present work and research focus on water quality and drinking water treatment, and their intersection with rural poverty, poverty metrics and development.
+Geographically, I work mostly in Asia.

-My doctoral research is focused on point-of-use household drinking water treatment (HDWT) generally, and the health and environmental implications of boiling (as HDWT) in particular.
+My doctoral research is focused on point-of-use household water treatment (HWT) generally, and the health and environmental implications of boiling (as a method of HWT) in particular.
 My studies and research are an interdisciplinary blend of Environmental Science, Public Health and Behavioral/Social Science, with four main areas:

 - Water, Sanitation & Hygiene (WASH) and rural development policy